derrickburns/generalized-kmeans-clustering/README.md

 * sparse or dense data
 * parallel runs on non-equal target number of clusters
 * low or high dimensional data
-* using distances defined by [Bregman divergences](http://www.cs.utexas.edu/users/inderjit/public_papers/bregmanclustering_jmlr.pdf) and
+* using distances defined by [Bregman divergences](http://mark.reid.name/blog/meet-the-bregman-divergences.html)
-[generalized symmetrized Bregman Divergences] (http://www-users.cs.umn.edu/~banerjee/papers/13/bregman-metric.pdf).
+* using all data points or a randomly sampled sub-set of the data points (a.k.a. mini-batches)
-* using all data points or a randomly sampled sub-set of the data points (a.k.a. mini-batches).
+* backfilling empty clusters.

 This is in contrast to the standard Spark implementation that only supports dense, low-dimensional data using the squared Euclidean distance function.